hakngrow/mern_tutorials_backend/README.md

 ![Database Deployments](/public/images/database_deployments.jpg)

-Click on the `Browse Collections` button to create a database.
+Click on the `Browse Collections` and then the `Add My Own Data` button to start creating a database.

 ![Create a database](/public/images/create_database.jpg)